entropy-uk/beauty/aboutme.md

 ---
 layout: page
-title: About me
+title: About klnw
 subtitle: Just a bit of background
 ---

-My name is Peter

-- This website is for demonstration purposes
+This page is quite uninformative

-What else do you need?